coder/code-server/doc/FAQ.md

 Please file all questions and support requests at https://www.reddit.com/r/codeserver/.

 The issue tracker is **only** for bugs.

+## How can I reuse my VS Code configuration?

+The very popular [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension should just work.

+To manually reuse, you can just copy `~/.vscode` into `~/.config/code-server` and `code-server` will reuse your existing extensions and configuration.

 ## What's the deal with extensions?